alexinorton/LearnToCode-Capstone/Capstone_1/README.md

 ---

 ## File Format
-All transactions are saved in a CSV file using this format:
+All ledgerEntries are saved in a CSV file using this format:
 ```
 date|time|description|vendor|amount
 ```

 ## Interesting Code
-A piece of interesting code would be reversing the order of the transactions to display newest first:
+A piece of interesting code would be reversing the order of the ledgerEntries to display newest first:

 ```
 ArrayList<String> lines = new ArrayList<>();